for breakfast you should try a whole wheat waffle with nutella and banana slices!healthy, wholesome, yummy and filling!

 When dorosee reaches 200 Chic Points, she will be in the Style Council!

 One of the easiest ways to make any vegetable taste good is to roast it.
 Asparagus, brussel sprouts, sweet potato, green beans, turnips (I know!)… ANYTHING.
 I swear by this: cut it up, toss with olive oil, sprinkle salt and pepper, then put it in a (preheated) 350 degree oven for 20 minutes.
-Roasting makes vegetables taste a little sweeter and the texture is soft and delicious!posted over 2 years ago
+Roasting makes vegetables taste a little sweeter and the texture is soft and delicious!posted almost 3 years ago